Anissa Abi-Dargham, M.D.

 The work with cortical D1 receptor has provided added rationale for testing D1 agonists in schizophrenia.
 A new direction for work in her imaging group now is dual diagnosis patients with comorbid schizophrenia and cannabis.

-Dr. Abi-Dargham is Past President for the Brain Imaging Council for the Society of Nuclear Medicine and Associate Editor for Neuropsychopharmacology for Brain Imaging and she has a large portfolio of federal, charitable and industry funded studies, including a Translational Conte Center funded by NIMH for the study of "Dopamine Dysfunction in Schizophrenia".
+Dr. Abi-Dargham is Past President for the Brain Imaging Council for the Society of Nuclear Medicine and Associate Editor for Neuropsychopharmacology for Brain Imaging, member of the Board of Scientific Counselors to the NIMH Director, and member of the NARSAD Scientific Council.
+She has a large portfolio of federal, charitable and industry funded studies, including a Translational Conte Center funded by NIMH for the study of "Dopamine Dysfunction in Schizophrenia".

 Medical School: St. Joseph University, M.D., 1984